jamesrhester/CrystalInfoFramework.jl/docs/src/tutorial.md

 are either `String`, `Missing` (CIF `?`), `Nothing` (CIF `.`) or compound types `Dict` and `Array` which are only available for CIF2 syntax files.

+Option `native=false` to `Cif` will use the `cif_api` C parser instead of the Julia parser.
+The `cif_api` parser is faster and more memory-efficient for scripting use, whereas the native parser is faster if compilation time is less of a consideration (e.g. multiple files are being read in).
+The `cif_api` parser is not currently available on Windows systems.

 ### Loops

 Individual columns are returned when the data name is requested, as above.